google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

             }
             ```
 5. Finally, we consider the response and draw conclusions.

-Our copy of libxml2 returned a number of versions with similar confidence scores.
-- Version 2.11.3, 0.718
-- Version 2.11.4, 0.718
-- Version 2.11.2, 0.707
-- Version 2.11.0, 0.697

-To be sure we have caught any potential vulnerabilities, we could make further queries for these other versions and see if any other vulnerabilities are found.
+    To be sure we have caught any potential vulnerabilities, we could make further queries for other versions with similar scores.
+It is our opinion that this is generally unnecessary, but it could be done.

-Additionally, we can be fairly confident that the vulnerability that we found in our sample API call ([OSV-2021-777](https://osv.dev/vulnerability/OSV-2021-777)) is in our local copy of libxml2.
+    In this case, even if the actual version is not `2.11.3`, we can be fairly confident that the vulnerability that we found in our sample API call ([OSV-2021-777](https://osv.dev/vulnerability/OSV-2021-777)) is in our local copy of libxml2.
 This is because there is overlap between the other likely versions of libxml2 and the versions vulnerable to OSV-2021-777.

     By running our tool and making one additional API call, we now are fairly confident that my local version of libxml2 has known vulnerability OSV-2021-777.

 ## Try for yourself